kleinbottle/swanlotus/content/blogs/radians/radians.md

 \end{aligned}
 $${#eq:euleridentity}

-@eq:euleridentity has been described as the most poetic mathematical equation as it [unites in one equation the five most fundamental quantities in all of mathematics](https://www.livescience.com/51399-eulers-identity.html): $e, i, \pi, 1$ and $0$.
+@eq:euleridentity has been described as the most poetic mathematical equation because it [unites in one equation the five most fundamental quantities in all of mathematics](https://www.livescience.com/51399-eulers-identity.html): $e, i, \pi, 1$ and $0$.
 And it could not have come about without radians.
 With that [epiphany](https://www.thefreedictionary.com/epiphany) on beauty, we shall conclude our tale of two measures.

 ## Acknowledgements

-All illustrations in this blog were generated using the [TikZ-PGF](https://github.com/pgf-tikz/pgf) package with [LaTeX](https://www.latex-project.org/).
-To the authors of that package, and to those who posted numerous examples of its usage on the Web, my humble gratitude.

-For @fig:squarefourier especially, I have drawn upon and modified the [example of caverac](https://tex.stackexchange.com/a/429505/1636) at the [TeX StackExchange](https://tex.stackexchange.com/) forum.
+All illustrations in this blog were generated using the [TikZ-PGF](https://github.com/pgf-tikz/pgf) and [PGFPlots](https://pgfplots.sourceforge.net/) packages with [LaTeX](https://www.latex-project.org/) and [Pandoc](https://pandoc.org/).
+To the authors of these packages, and to others who posted numerous examples of their usage on the Web, my humble gratitude.
+For @fig:squarefourier, I have drawn upon and modified the [example of caverac](https://tex.stackexchange.com/a/429505/1636) at the [TeX StackExchange](https://tex.stackexchange.com/) forum.

 ## Feedback